 The only way to overcome this challenge is for publishers to move this audience development model online – so that they are capturing details and data about their audience.
 Not only is it vital that they are able to prove exactly who their audience is, but the ability to capture their contact information and permission to continue to contact them in the future is also vital.
 It is with that contact data and permission, just as it was when publishers were able to send subscribers print magazines, that the publishers are going to be able to build their audience, get them to build affinity and be an effective media partner to advertisers.

 The second issue is the way that advertising is being as audiences move from print to online.
 With the print publication, advertisers were content to know that their message was being read, reviewed or at least seen by the right audience.
 With the move to online, advertisers are looking for measurability.
 Google has changed the online media industry not only by providing a low-cost online advertising channel for marketers, and not only by allowing publishers to generate simple revenue by running advertising on their sites, but also by pioneering the idea of return-on-investment (ROI) and pay-for-performance media.
 No longer are advertisers satisfied to buy advertising on the same basis as they did in print, just to reach a specific audience demographic.
 (Remember, there’s some question as to whether online sites are reaching the same demographic that their print counterpoints were reaching.)
 Advertisers are now flocking to ROI-based advertising channels like search marketing and lead generation.
-The issue is that publishers are having a difficult time figuring out how to offer these types of programs to their advertisers, but they have to figure this out or else they are going to be in deep, deep trouble.
+The issue is that publishers are having a side effects of viagra difficult time figuring out how to offer these types of programs to their advertisers, but they have to figure this out or else they are going to be in deep, deep trouble.